Artesians/TCL/enemy-data/abyss-order/abyss-mage.md

 * Hurls a water bubble towards the player.
 * Teleports closer to the player, the teleport can hurt the player if close enough.
 * Creates a homing bubble that will slowly follow the player until either being popped, entraping a player or an enemy.
 If the bubble comes in contact with an entity, it will trap them for a period of time, rendering them unnable to do anything.
-* Starts dancing in a bubble bath around it's self, some of the bubbles will be the type that can trap entities but will not home in, they will simply fly upwards, at the end it'll create an explosion and re-shield it's self.
+* Starts dancing in a bubble bath around it's self, some of the bubbles will be the type that can trap entities but will not home in, they will simply fly upwards, at the end it'll create an explosion and re-shield itself.
 This is the only attack that happens once the mage is unshielded.
 {% endtab %}

 {% tab title="Pyro" %}